Join the Williams lab: Ecological and Evolutionary Physiology of Insects

 Integrative Biology

-Applications for Spring 2025 are closed for this project.
+Applications for Fall 2025 are closed for this project.

-Undergraduates in the Williams lab attend lab meetings and take part in the intellectual life of the lab.
+Undergraduates in the Williams lab are invited to attend lab meetings and take part in the intellectual life of the lab.
 They interact with graduate students and the PI and have the opportunity to form long-term mentoring relationships.
 For exceptional students, there may be opportunities to contribute to a publication or present at a conference.
 Students often stay in the lab for multiple semesters and contribute to diverse research projects including independent research and honors theses.

 Hours: 9-11 hrs